• Skip to primary navigation

 Instructions

-3. Once butter has melted, add Sambal Oelek, lime juice, and sugar to saucepan and stir together
+3. Once the butter has melted, add Sambal Oelek, lime juice, and sugar to saucepan and stir together

 4. Add tequila